Azure/kubeflow-labs/7-hyperparam-sweep/README.md

 This is a very simple example (our model is also very simple), but hopefully you start to see the possibilities than Helm opens.

 In this excercise, we are going to use a new model based on [Andrej Karpathy's Image painting demo](http://cs.stanford.edu/people/karpathy/convnetjs/demo/image_regression.html).
-This model objective is to to create a new picture as close as possible to the original one:
+This model objective is to to create a new picture as close as possible to the original one, The Starry Night by Vincent van Gogh:

 ![Starry](./src/starry.jpg)